Gaza Ministry Says Dozens Killed In Israeli Strikes On 99Th Day Of War

 The United Nations humanitarian office, OCHA, told AFP that Israel was blocking aid convoys into northern Gaza.

-In central Gaza, a lack of fuel forced the shutdown of the main generator of Al-Aqsa Martyrs Hospital in Deir el-Balah, the health ministry said.
+In central Gaza, a lack of fuel forced the shutdown of the main generator of Al Aqsa Martyrs Hospital in Deir Al Balah, the health ministry said.

 Hospitals, protected under international humanitarian law, have repeatedly been hit by Israeli strikes in Gaza since the war erupted.

-Fewer than half of Gaza's hospitals are partly functioning, the World Health Organization says.
+Fewer than half of Gaza's hospitals are partly functioning, the World Health Organisation says.

-In Israel, concern grew for hostages held in Gaza as they approach their 100th day in captivity.
+In the israeli-occupied West Bank, where violence has surged during the Hamas-Israel war, Israeli forces killed three Palestinians.

-Palestinian militants on October 7 seized about 250 hostages, 132 of whom Israel says remain in Gaza, including at least 25 believed to have been killed.
+Palestinian news agency Wafa identified the three killed as a 19-year-old and two 16-year-olds.

 The International Court of Justice this week heard arguments in a case launched by South Africa, accusing Israel of breaching the UN Genocide Convention over the Gaza war.